dinneo/QCouchPotato/README.md

 # Install

+- Install Git and Python (use the community Python version from http://apps.qnap.community/)
-You can download the latest QPKG packages here https://github.com/hadim/QCouchPotato/releases.
+- You can download the latest QPKG packages here https://github.com/hadim/QCouchPotato/releases.

 # Contribute